What is an iOS Backup file?

 - Control-click the Backup you want and select “Show in Finder”.

-Step 4: Compress the iTunes Backup for use with GroundControl
+Compress the Backup for use with GroundControl

 The backup folder is named with the device’s UDID.
 If more than one Backup has been created using the same device, the name of the Backup will be the UDID followed by date and time of the backup.
 We need to compress these backups files before we can upload them to GroundControl.